Join the 'Logen' group to help and get support from people like you.

 -- An over-the-counter antidiarrheal drug can help clear a bout of diarrhea, but it's important to take the medication properly.
 The Academy of Family Physicians suggests: Following the label's instructions on how often to take the medication, and how much to take.
 Calling your doctor or pharmacist if you have any questions or are taking other medications.
 Taking no more than the suggested maximum.
 More medication does not work more effectively or quickly.
 Using only one antidiarrheal medication at a time, unless directed by your doctor.
 Read more

-Related support groups: Diarrhea, Imodium, Lomotil, Diarrhea, Chronic, Loperamide, Diarrhea, Acute, Anti-Diarrheal, Lonox, Infectious Diarrhea, Imodium A-D, Atropine/Diphenoxylate, Campylobacter Gastroenteritis, Salmonella Gastroenteritis, Pepto Diarrhea Control, Post Cholecystectomy Diarrhea, Imotil, Kaopectate Caplet, Lomocot, Neo-Diaral, Diar-Aid
+Related support groups: Diarrhea, Imodium, Lomotil, Diarrhea, Chronic, Loperamide, Diarrhea, Acute, Anti-Diarrheal, Lonox, Infectious Diarrhea, Imodium A-D, Atropine/Diphenoxylate, Campylobacter Gastroenteritis, Salmonella Gastroenteritis, Diamode, Kaopectate 1-D, Post Cholecystectomy Diarrhea, Pepto Diarrhea Control, Imotil, Kaopectate Caplet, Neo-Diaral

 Posted 7 Oct 2014 by Drugs.com